 For the Hodge Laplacian acting on graded forms, we are not aware of previous results dealing with the determination of a potential from the relative-to-absolute or absolute-to-relative maps.
 However, ~\cite{KrLU} reconstructs a real analytic metric from these maps in the case of no potential, and ~\cite{ShaSho}, ~\cite{Sho}, ~\cite{BeSha}, and ~\cite{JL} recover various kinds of topological information about the manifold from variants of these maps, again in the case of no potential.
-We remark that full data problems for the Hodge Laplacian in Euclidean space are very similar to the scalar case (see Section \ref{sec:higher}), but the partial data problem even in Euclidean space is more involved.
+We remark that full data problems for the Hodge Laplacian in Euclidean space can be solved in a very similar way as in the scalar case (see Section \ref{sec:higher}), but full data problems on manifolds and partial data problems even in Euclidean space are more involved.

 In order to describe the main results precisely, we will define `front' and `back' sets of the boundary $\partial M$ as in ~\cite{KSU}.
 If $M \subset T = \mR \times M_0$ is CTA, we can use coordinates $(x_1, x')$ where $x_1$ is the Euclidean variable, and define the function $\ph:T \rightarrow \R$ by $\ph(x_1, x') = x_1$.
 As discussed in ~\cite{DKSaU}, $\ph$ is a natural limiting Carleman weight in $M$.
 Now define